Turners Novices’ Chase (Marsh Chase) Betting Tips

 Turners Chase (Marsh Chase) Tips – Overlooked Outsiders

-Once the declared runners are announced, we will be going into depth with our tips for the key contenders in the Turners Chase betting and the outsiders in the field.
+Once the declared runners are announced, we will be going into depth with our Cheltenham tips & predictions for the key contenders in the Turners Chase betting and the outsiders in the field.

 The Turners Chase is a race in which outsiders do not have a solid record, with all bar one of the race’s previous winners being sent off at single-figure odds.
 The exception is Beneffecient, who sprung a surprise at odds of 20-1 in 2013.